csgroup-oss/nanobench-tools/README.md

 ## Licence

 This toolbox is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

+Copyright © 2025 CS GROUP

 ## To-do